serjozhka/SlavicCauses/Slavia2020/README.md

 - which causal  marker is used
 - in most cases, markers are tagged by the cognacy class of markers.

-NB: this is an .xlsx file, these data cannot be read by R because of the problems with the Cyrillic script.
-If you want to read these data, go to
+NB: this is an .xlsx file, open it in Excel.
+These data cannot be directly read by R because of the problems with the Cyrillic script.
+If you want to read these data in R, go to slavic_nominal_causes_2020_01_full_231_contexts_11_lgs.csv.

-2) The main spreadsheet is slavic_nominal causes_2020_01_markers_231_contexts_11_lgs.csv
+2) The main spreadsheet is slavic_nominal causes_2020_01_markers_231_contexts_11_lgs.csv.
 This file contains only rows with conventional numbers for contetxs and causal markers used in the 11 lgs.

 3) The results of the MDS-analysis (coordinates) are saved in slavic_nominal_causes_2020_01_MDS_coordinates.csv